rnett/krosstalk/README.md

 ## Resolution helpers

-Microservices are a rather common use case of RPC, and to better support them, we provide some resolution helpers, visable in the [microservices test](tests/microservices-test).
+Microservices are a rather common use case of RPC, and to better support them, we provide some resolution helpers, visible in the [microservices test](tests/microservices-test).
 These help manage dependencies, and can be seen in the test's [buildscripts](tests/microservices-test/ping/build.gradle.kts) (each microservice's server depends on the other's client).